GibsonAI/memori/docs/troubleshooting.md

 mem.config.request_backoff_factor = 2  # Default is 1
 ```

-3. Check your network connection and firewall settings
+3. Check your network connection and firewall settings.

 ---